Treats high levels of uric acid caused by cancer treatments.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chills, fever, back and stomach pain, or dark-colored urine.
+- Chills, fever, back or stomach pain, dark urine, yellow skin or eyes

 If you notice these less serious side effects, talk with your doctor: